-The fuel filter is located in the fuel line between fuel shut off valve and carburetor, near the fuel pump.
+The fuel filter is located in the fuel line between fuel tank and carburetor, near the fuel pump.
 If filter is dirty or clogged, replace as follows:

 - 1. Disconnect the negative battery cable. - 2.
 Place a container below the filter to catch spilled fuel. - 3.
-Using a pliers, open and slide hose clamps from fuel filter. - 4.
+Using pliers, open and slide hose clamps from fuel filter. - 4.
 Remove hoses from filter. - 5.
 Install new filter in proper flow direction in fuel line. - 6.
 Secure with hose clamps. - 7.
 Reconnect the negative battery cable when finished.

-OIL & FILTER CHANGE
+CHANGE OIL & FILTER

 - 1. Warm engine by running for a few minutes.
 (Refer to the engine operator's manual for oil & filter replacement instructions.) - 2.
-Remove the oil drain hose (A, Figure 11) from the cable clamp (C) on the frame and route the hose towards the rear of the machine as shown in Figure 11. - 3.
-Place a small pan under the oil drain hose to catch the oil. - Using the appropriate tools, remove the cap (B, Figure 7) from the oil drain hose (A) and drain the engine oil. - 5.
-After draining, replace the cap and wipe up any spilled oil. - 6.
-Reintall the oil drain hose into the cable clamp to retain the hose during normal operation. - 7.
-Place an absorbent shop cloth under the engine oil filter. - 8.
-Remove the engine oil filter and replace with a new one. - 9.
+Remove the oil drain hose (A, Figure 14) from the cable clamp (C) that is located underneath the engine deck on the left-hand side of the frame. - 3.
+Place a small pan under the oil drain hose to catch the oil.
+Using the appropriate tools, remove the cap (B, Figure 14) from the oil drain hose (A) and drain the engine oil into the pan. - 4.
+After draining, replace the cap and wipe up any spilled oil.
+Reinstall the oil drain hose into the cable clamp to retain the hose during normal operation. - 5.
+Place an absorbent shop cloth under the engine oil filter.
+Remove the engine oil filter and replace with a new one. - 6.
 Remove the shop cloth and wipe up any spilled oil.